michaeldorner/ByteBackpacker/README.md

 - [ ] Add more test cases
 - [ ] Add more examples and how-tos
-- [ ] Find a solution for makign sure that `T` is a value type, but not a reference type
+- [ ] Find a solution for making sure, that `T` is a value type, but not a reference type

 ## Licence